Save the Brahmaputra River: At London Green Fair, Diwali Parade and book fairs

-AFI Chairman and CEO of the campaign together with other members took active part in the official campaign about the environmental issues related to Brahmaputra river at the North East India Book Fair held in Guwahati during 1 to 10 December 2009.
+AFI chairman and CEO of the campaign together with other members took active part in the official campaign about the environmental issues related to Brahmaputra river at the North East India Book Fair held in Guwahati during 1 to 10 December 2009.
 They circulated informative brochures and also managed to sell large number of the book on Brahmaputra.
-Since the visitors to the Fair were largely educated people and enthusiastic students, there were large numbers of attentive listeners to the campaign managers of Assam Foundation-India.
+Since the visitors to the fair were largely educated people and enthusiastic students, there were large numbers of attentive listeners to the campaign managers of Assam Foundation-India.

-AFI also participated at Assam Government sponsored Guwahati Book Fair held at Maniram Dewan International Trade Centre, held from 4 to 10 April 2010.
+AFI also participated at Assam Government-sponsored Guwahati Book Fair held at Maniram Dewan International Trade Centre, held from 4 to 10 April 2010.
 Its stall in the Fair managed to draw huge crowds, and many books on Brahmaputra and other issues promoted by the Foundation sold out.
 Assam Government extended generous support to the campaign in setting up its stall within the permanent pavilion at the International Trade Centre by waiving all the expenses related to it.
 All logistical support was offered free of cost by the Assam Government officials.
-The Fair was inaugurated by Chief Minister of Assam in presence of many celebrities and prominent litterateurs and opinion makers. and they positively responded to the Save the Brahmaputra River campaign launched by Assam Foundation-India.
+The fair was inaugurated by Chief Minister of Assam in presence of many celebrities and prominent litterateurs and opinion makers. and they positively responded to the Save the Brahmaputra River campaign launched by Assam Foundation-India.

-At International Conferences, Symposium & Workshops
+At international conferences, symposium and workshops

-The Chairman and CEO of the campaign received invites and took active part at several International Water Conferences and Symposium held in 2013, 2014 and 2015, where various issues related to Brahmaputra river had been deliberated by world's leading river scientists and technocrats from Germany, the Netherlands, Denmark, Canada, the United States, Australia, Japan, Bangladesh, Sri Lanka, South Korea, Thailand, the United Kingdom, India and Nepal.
-These river experts, besides the Representatives of World Bank, Unicef and Asian Development Bank, also personally interacted with the Chairman and CEO of the Indo-British Campaign.
-Invitations had been extended to the Chairman by several Universities and other organisations from different countries for sustained future collaborations in research and exchange of information and training at multi-national level.
+The chairman and CEO of the campaign received invites and took active part at several international water conferences and symposium held in 2013, 2014 and 2015, where various issues related to Brahmaputra river had been deliberated by world's leading river scientists and technocrats from Germany, the Netherlands, Denmark, Canada, the United States, Australia, Japan, Bangladesh, Sri Lanka, South Korea, Thailand, the United Kingdom, India and Nepal.
+These river experts, besides the representatives of World Bank, Unicef and Asian Development Bank, also personally interacted with the chairman and CEO of the Indo-British Campaign.
+Invitations had been extended to the chairman by several universities and other organisations from different countries for sustained future collaborations in research and exchange of information and training at multi-national level.

-World Bank sponsored an International Workshop on Brahmaputra Morphology in Guwahati in November, 2013, wherein the Chairman and CEO of the Indo-British campaign participated as an invited delegate, and exchanged knowledge with international experts and other specialists relating to behavioural pattern of the mighty river and also discussed about various scientific and engineering techniques to be adopted for mitigating flood and erosion related devastation causes by the river.
-Some workable benchmarks had been achieved at this International Workshop, on which World Bank is currently supporting an ambitious independent project in collaboration with stake-holding states.
+World Bank sponsored an International Workshop on Brahmaputra Morphology in Guwahati in November, 2013, wherein the chairman and CEO of the Indo-British campaign participated as an invited delegate, and exchanged knowledge with international experts and other specialists relating to behavioural pattern of the mighty river and also discussed about various scientific and engineering techniques to be adopted for mitigating flood and erosion related devastation causes by the river.
+Some workable benchmarks had been achieved at this international workshop, on which World Bank is currently supporting an ambitious independent project in collaboration with stake-holding states.